 Athletes can be heard cheering and the student appears to be smirking during the incident, which appears to have been posted on Facebook and has been shared on Twitter.

 Police Chief Darren Gault said the investigation concluded the perpetrators were “of both different and similar races to the victim,” and called it a “racist incident.”

 “Upon review of all the facts gathered by the Moline Police Department, numerous witness interviews and diligent investigation by the Moline Police Department and cooperation by students and staff, [the Rock Island County State’s Attorney] has referred the matter for appropriate action in our Juvenile Division,” KWQC 6 reported.

 However, the superintendent of the schools said the athletes are friends and that there is no acrimony, according to comments covered by KWQC.
-Her statements also disputed Gault’s assertion that some of the perpetrators were not black.
+She also said all the students involved “were all of color.”